-Goddard House is currently collaborating with the City of Boston’s Age Strong Commission, the Mayor’s Office of Arts and Culture, and Lifetime Arts to launch the Creative Aging Program (CAP) pilot, which will bring arts programming to three community sites throughout the City of Boston this fall.
+Goddard House is currently collaborating with the City of Boston’s Age Strong Commission, the Mayor’s Office of Arts and Culture, and Lifetime Arts to launch the Creative Aging Program (CAP) pilot, which will bring arts programming to three community sites throughout the City of Boston.
 Through CAP, the program partners will be providing diverse, vibrant, and creative aging programming aimed at empowering older adults to age well and remain socially connected.

 For the past five years, Goddard House has collaborated with FriendshipWorks in Jamaica Plain to offer MusicWorks, a program that reduces social isolation among older adults through the shared experience of music.
 MusicWorks brings participatory music and arts activities to residents of affordable senior housing in Jamaica Plain and Roxbury.
 Residents of these buildings have limited opportunities to connect with their neighbors.